franciscoengenheiro/concurrent-problem-sets/README.md

     - the thread is interrupted and, as such, throws an `InterruptedException`, ***if and only if*** it was the first thread to be interrupted out of all the threads waiting for the barrier to be broken.
     - the thread is interrupted, and if the barrier was already broken by another thread, throws a `BrokenBarrierException`.
     - the thread timeout expires and throws a `TimeoutException`.
-- **Additional notes**:.
-    - If the last thread to enter the barrier throws a `throwable` when executing the runnable task, the barrier is broken. and all the other threads waiting for the barrier to be broken will throw a `BrokenBarrierException`.

 ### ThreadSafeContainer
 [Implementation](src/main/kotlin/pt/isel/pc/problemsets/set2/ThreadSafeContainer.kt) |